makerdiary/nrf52840-m2-devkit/docs/nrf5-sdk/examples/power-profiling.md

 The Power Profiling Example demonstrates how to place the board into a minimum power consumption state and perform the real-time current profiling.

 This example application starts up, sends the Deep Power-down (DP) instruction to the QSPI flash memory and puts the TFT LCD into sleep mode.

 When the USER button is pressed, the board enters the System OFF mode.
-The current can be measured by the advanced power profiling module on M.2 Dock.
+The minimum current can be measured by the advanced power profiling module on M.2 Dock.

 !!!
 Tip
 	Before you start building, remember to set up the nRF5 SDK development environment first.
 See [Setup the nRF5 SDK](../setup.md) for details.